Meilin-Lyu/CMPUT404-assignment-websockets/README.md

 ========
 In socket.py, class Client, function send_all(), send_all_json(),read_ws(), subscribe_socket() is refer to
 https://github.com/abramhindle/WebSocketsExamples/blob/master/chat.py
-In index.html, using ssocket.send() is refer to https://k6.io/docs/javascript-api/k6-ws/socket/socket-send-data
+In index.html, using socket.send() is refer to https://k6.io/docs/javascript-api/k6-ws/socket/socket-send-data